kevin-roan/Android-Debloater-Cli/README.md

-## Android Debloater CLI
+# Android Debloater-Cli
 ### Disclaimer:Use at your own risk.
 I am not responsible fo anything that could happen to your phone.

-# Android Debloater-Cli

 This is a minimal command line based script to remove the system application/bloatwares.
 This software aims to improve privacy and battery performance by removing unnecessary and obscure system apps.